 Life in the Fish River Canyon

 The canyon is mostly dry, with the Fish River flowing seasonally and shrinking to a few pools along the canyon floor for most of the year.
 However, during the rainy season (January to April) the Fish River usually floods, turning into a turbulent fast-flowing waterway.
 Although the canyon is largely dry, there are pockets of green where more leafy plants, palms and trees grow in oasis-like patches.
 Generally, you will come across drought-resistant plants, like euphorbias, aloes and the occasional quiver tree.

-If you keep a keen eye out you may spot several bird species including kestrels, herons, pigeons, hammerkops, kingfishers, plovers and wagtails, as well as soaring black eagles.
-Near Ai-Ais, you may spot the Karoo eremomela and on the plateau ostriches and bustards can be seen, among others.
+If you keep a keen eye out you may spot several bird species including kestrel, heron, pigeon, hamerkop, kingfisher, plover and wagtail, as well as soaring black eagles.
+Near Ai-Ais, you may spot the Karoo eremomela and on the plateau ostriches and bustards may be spotted, among other species.

 As for humans, traces of inhabitance in the canyon date back to around 50,000 years ago.
 The days of the Fish River Canyon serving as an oasis for our Stone Age ancestors are, however, long gone.
 Today, tourists and hikers come and go with a scattering of people living near, but not in, the canyon.